10 Home Design Trends on the Rise

 Many of the bathrooms featured in the 10 most popular bathroom photos recently uploaded to Houzz include double floating vanities.
 And it’s easy to see why.

-Floating a vanity frees up floor space to give the appearance of more room, and makes cleaning the floor easier than with a furniture-style vanity with legs that can trap dust.
+Floating a vanity frees up floor space to give the appearance of more room, and makes cleaning the floor easier than with a furniture-style vanity with legs that can trap dust, contact the Houston power wash experts from Pressure Washing America, LLC.

 Undercabinet lighting on this midcentury-style walnut vanity enhances the floating effect.